 Feel like a local, get to know Jamaica better by experiencing the sights, sounds, and flavours of our island through our Meet The People experience.
 Just let us know what hobbies and interests you have and we will match you with a like-minded Ambassador who will show you their Jamaica.
 Not just for adults, children can enjoy this experience as well making lasting memories and friendships that will stay long after you’ve left Jamaica. (http://www.visitjamaica.com/feel-the-vibe/people/meet-the-people-program)

 Vibrant, Real, Joyous, Full of Life.
 Jamaica, Home Of All Right.

 Gateways/Flying Times: Jamaica is easily accessible with nonstop and connecting service from most major gateways across the United Kingdom, United States and Canada.

-Travellers can fly direct to Jamaica from London with British Airways, Virgin Atlantic or Thomson Airways, or fly direct from Manchester to Montego Bay with Thomas Cook or Thomson.
-Thomson also departs from Birmingham and will launch a service from Dublin, Ireland from summer 2016.
+Travellers can fly direct to Jamaica from London with British Airways, Virgin Atlantic or TUI Airways, or fly direct from Manchester to Montego Bay with Thomson.
+Thomson also departs from Birmingham.

 Direct flights from the UK and Ireland usually take nine and a half hours, or you can fly via the U.S.